-Films start at 7.30pm in The Guildhall of St George.
-Members and their guests can sign in from approx 7pm
+Films normally start at 7.30pm in The Guildhall of St George.
+Members and their guests can sign in from approx 7pm.

 Forthcoming Film Dates for your Diary

-▓ We have arranged these 2 films as part of the King’s Lynn Festival.
-Tickets for these films will be £4 for members and £5 for the public.
-Tickets will be available from the Corn Exchange and details have been sent to you on how to purchase at the reduced rate.
+▓ We are delighted to once again be working in partnership with the King’s Lynn Festival and have arranged these films as part of the Festival.
+Tickets for these films will be £4 for members and £5 for the public and will be available from the Corn Exchange.
+Details have been sent to you on how to purchase at the reduced rate.